2. Progestin-only birth control pills (“mini-pills”)

 drospirenone 3 mg.

 Monophasic drug of the latest generation.
-It has an anti-androgenic (cosmetic) effect.
+Has an anti-androgenic (cosmetic) effect.

 drospirenone 3 mg;